B77D/B77D.github.io/index.md

 title: "Current Research 🔬 "
 ---

-Welcome to the midst of my on-going research into aspects of law, policy and finance.
+Welcome to the midst of my on-going research - putting law, policy and finance under the microscope.